Homepage > Journal > What is flat design?

 The conventionalization of solutions and design patterns that inevitably occurred favored the design of interfaces that were becoming "readable."

-Not so much by suggesting their function through appearance, the way they work, but by making them recognizable.
-As copies, further examples of a certain type.
+Not so much by suggesting their function through appearance, the way they work, as by making them recognizable—as copies, further examples of a certain type.

-As a result, skeuomorphism-based designs have become not so much helpful as a little outdated.
+As a result, skeuomorphism-based designs have become less helpful and a little outdated.

 Explaining what the bin is used for is no longer necessary – it has become perfectly understandable.

-The story of minimalist, reductive design outlined above, conditioned by technological and generational changes, is, of course, only half the truth.
+Of course, the story of minimalist, reductive design outlined above, conditioned by technological and generational changes, is only half the truth.

-Flat Design has much deeper roots, and its origins trace back to international typographic style, modernism, and the achievements of artists associated with the Bauhaus.
+Flat design has much deeper roots, and its origins trace back to international typographic style (also known as Swiss style), modernism, and the achievements of artists associated with the Bauhaus.

-A significant role in popularizing Flat Design, making it almost a visual symbol of the mobile era, was played by two competing but also largely complementary systems.
+Two competing but largely complementary systems played a significant role in popularizing flat design, making it almost a visual symbol of the mobile era.

-Material Design, which had its first iteration in 2014, and Human Interface Guidelines, the foundations of which were developed even earlier, back in 1978.
+Material Design had its first iteration in 2014, and Human Interface Guidelines, the foundations of which were developed even earlier, back in 1978.

 Both Material Design and HIG, in their philosophy and basis, have a common core, and that is the desire to give the design maximal: